pandulapeter/campfire/README.md

 # Campfire (Android)
 *Explore a hand-picked library of high quality song lyrics and chords.*

+Sign-up to alpha testing [here](https://plus.google.com/communities/104615840487719249096?sqinv=SVFINUg1WlM4cTdqVWwtc2sxSllsU0xUSUpDd2xn) (after you join the community, follow the link to the Play Store listing in the first post)

 Find the backend project [here](https://github.com/pandulapeter/campfire-backend).

 ### Screenshots